urre/localhttps/readme.md

 # Self signed SSL cert for local development

-## What?
+## Setup

 + Create a self signed SSL cert on macOS
-+ Trust certificate in the macOS Keychain.
++ Trust the certificate in the macOS Keychain.
-+ Create a vhost in /etc/hosts (nicedomain.local in this example)
++ Add/remove a vhost in /etc/hosts (nicedomain.local in this example)

+`./setup.sh` to do everything above in order.

+## Run

 + Using docker-compose as a simple example
 + Using nginx-proxy for exposing both port 80 and 443 (optional)

-## Use

-Use the script `./run.sh` for running all the scripts, or individually.
+`./run.sh` to start docker-compose and nginx-proxy

 ![](https://res.cloudinary.com/urre/image/upload/v1534948050/z8jqmokd1l8hpkxzpmdg.png)